 However, it is always a good idea to consult with a lawyer before letting an employee go.

-Your employee also might want to look into bank account garnishment laws by state, although you won’t be dealing with their personal accounts.
+You may also want to advise your employee to look into bank account garnishment laws by state—although you won’t be dealing with your employees bank accounts.

 If you or your employees have questions about the wage garnishment, you can check wage garnishment laws by state at your local Wage and Hour Division office or use the contact information on the wage order you receive.